uclahs-cds/pipeline-call-gSNP/docs/xy_filtration_workflow.md

 # Filter XY calls from a germline VCF file
+> **Note**: Currently, the XY Filter would only work on species with XY/XX sex chromosome model.
 ## Steps:
 1. Extract autosomes and chrX/Y variants from input VCF
 2. Filter chrX/Y variants